ghostdogpr/proteus/vitepress/docs/proto-file-generation.md

 ## Services

-Very similarly, you can render entire gRPC services.
+Similarly, you can render entire gRPC services.
 Services can also have dependencies via `dependsOn`.

 ```scala
 import proteus.*